- Video Introduction

 If you’re part of a group, your organizer should send you the link for registration so that you can pay the group rate.
 If you’re not part of a group, you are more than welcome to register for the Exploration as an individual.

 Teachings and practices from our three leaders are available as soon as you register.
 You decide how you want to engage with the material offered—a little bit every day, a day-long deep dive, or somewhere in between.
 Then, on June 27, join us for a gathering with the leaders, with opportunities for everyone to participate in a ritual dimension.

-- Registration for groups and individuals (will remain open through the end of June)
+- Registration for groups and individuals

 - Welcome video from One Earth Sangha

 - Core Dharma Offering: Recorded conversation between the three exploration leaders

 - In-depth inquiry practice for groups and individuals